Spending just a bit more time and thought into how you search for cheap flights can pay of enormously.

 Finding cheaper airports

 - Search engines like Skyscanner and Momondo can automatically include nearby airports within a small radius (e.g. including all London airports).
-Just tick the appropriate box before searching.
+Just tick the appropriate box before you start searching.

-- You’ll have to manually search for alternative airports that are a bit further away.
+- For alternative airports that are a bit further away you’ll have to manually search.
 So have a think (or look on Google Maps) and consider where else you could fly into.
-This is of course especially relevant if you’re going to travel around overland during your trip anyway, as changing your trip’s starting and end point can open up many cheaper options.
-So instead of London, try Manchester.
-Instead of Madrid, try Lisbon.
+This is of course especially relevant if you’re going to travel around during your trip anyway, as changing your trip’s starting and end point can open up many cheaper options.
+For example, instead of London, try Manchester.
+Instead of Madrid, try Barcelona.

 - Consider if the cheaper alternative airport might be across the border.
-For example, if you’re flying to Malaysia, it may be cheaper to fly into neighboring Singapore instead of Kuala Lumpur.
-If you’re going to Albania, you’ll have better luck flying into northern Greece than to Tirana.
+For example, if you’re flying to Malaysia, it may be much cheaper to fly into neighboring Singapore instead of Malaysia’s capital of Kuala Lumpur.
+If you’re going to Albania, you’ll have better luck flying into northern Greece than to Tirana, which has only a very small airport.

 Booking one-way flights

-There are some specific challenges with one-way flights when it comes to visa/immigration.
+There are some specific challenges with one-way flights when it comes to visa/immigration requirements.

 Other than that, consider that a one-way flight isn’t always priced at half the cost of a return.
 Usually, it’s more expensive than that (e.g. around 75% of the return flight cost).